Iris Louka is member of the family of violas in the Athens State Orchestra. Since 2007 she serves as a permanent member.

 She collaborates with the National Symphonic Orchestra of the Hellenic Radio and Television (1993-1996), the Athens Camerata Orchestra (1997-2007), the Orchestra of Colours (1995-2003), the Orchestra of the National Opera (2003-2005), the Patras String Orchestra (2005-2006) among others.

 In 2007 she graduated from the Department of Music Studies of the National and Kapodistrian University of Athens.
 In 2012, along with her professional activities, she pursued her postgraduate studies in the Ionian University and in 2014 earned a Master in “Music Interpretation - Viola” with A. Georgotas.
-In 2015 she began Doctoral Studies at the Ionian University, writing a doctoral dissertation in interpretation about all Johann Sebastian Bach’s solo sonatas and suites -interpretation, technics and publication.
+Since September 2020 she is Doctor at the Ionian University, after a doctoral dissertation in interpretation about all Johann Sebastian Bach’s solo sonatas and suites -interpretation, technics and publication.
 During second semester of the academic year 2020-2021, she teached the course "Chamber Music" at the Department of Music Studies of the University of Ioannina, in the city of Arta.
 She wrote and made the following Educational Programmes for the Athens State Orchestra: Viola Power: the restitution of the historical truth, Gazarte, November 2013, Play it Presto, Maestro: the History of Symphonical Music in one hour, Athens Concert Hall, May 2017 and "the Mozart Code", Agrinion, September 2019.

 She has the dream that one day Music Education will be public and free in Greece!